mkrentovskiy/rapi_nvr/README.md

 4. next,configure cams.

- You're know, that there are two type of IP-cams - with RTSP bug or without.
+ You're know, that there are two type of IP-cams - with RTSP bug (read more about https://github.com/datacompboy/chinacambug)  or without.
  Firts of it need two step capture - special RTSP client for stream capture and ffpmeg for pipe processing.
  Last needs only ffmpeg.
 Take a look at /usr/local/video.
 There are two examples for each - cam0 for valid RTSP (Xiaomi Ant, etc) and with bug
  (most of others chinees IP-cams).
 Note: if you need more then two cams, you can copy this scripts and configure by yourself, but don't forget about